I. Identity and contact details of the data controller

 1. Exercising your rights

-If the user contacts us by email, he or she can object to the storage of his or her personal data at any time.
-In such a case, the conversation cannot be continued.
-In this case, all personal data stored in the course of establishing contact will be deleted.
+If the user contacts us by email, they can object to the storage of their personal data at any time.

 IX.
 Contact form